0xNullLabs/ZWToken/DEPLOYMENT_GUIDE.md

 ## 🔒 Security Recommendations

 1. **Do not commit .env file** - Ensure `.gitignore` includes `.env`
-2. **Verify contract code** - Verify contracts on block explorer after deployment
+2. **Verify contract code** - Contracts are automatically verified if `ETHERSCAN_API_KEY` is set
+3. **Manual verification** - If automatic verification fails, use the provided manual commands
-3. **Small amount testing** - Test functionality with small amounts first
+4. **Small amount testing** - Test functionality with small amounts first
-4. **Multisig wallet** - Recommend using multisig wallet as owner in production
+5. **Multisig wallet** - Recommend using multisig wallet as owner in production

 ## 📚 Related Documentation